- Research at UWS

-- apply for Seed Grants.
-Starting with a small project enables you to pilot methods and research tools such as interviews structures and developing themes or other types of analytical frameworks.
+- apply for Early Career Research Grants.
+Starting with a small project enables you to pilot methods and research tools such as interview structures and developing themes or other types of analytical frameworks.
 It can also lead to publications and/or other forms of dissemination as a foundation on which other research can be built.

-- developing a written strategic and planned publications/disseminations program over a period of two to five years, which in the first instance may build on foundation research undertaken in a research higher degree.
+- developing a written strategic and planned publications/dissemination program over a period of two to five years, which in the first instance may build on foundation research undertaken in a research higher degree.

 Julianne Cheek (2000), 'An untold story?
 Doing funded qualitative research', in N. Denzin and Y. Lincoln (eds.), Handbook of Qualitative Research, Sage, California.